purplepixie/hello-docker-world/README.md

 # hello-docker-world
-Docker hello world test container
+A very simple docker/container hello world system to test orchestration layers.

+Built on Apache+PHP it will just display a bunch of environmental info and do some DNS lookups.